 Video game versions of Mobile Suit Gundam in America tend to go through Other Darrin moments.
 Among those were any game that used Heero Yuy (as his voice actor hated the character due to how he was treated during recording of the series) and Domon Kasshu (according to the voice actor of Mega Man X character Zero, his voice actor had disappeared off the face of the Earth; Wikipedia claims he's living in Canada as an orthopedic surgeon).

-Also notably weird in Gundam vs. Zeta Gundam: the original series and Mobile Suit Zeta Gundam were dubbed by different groups - the original series was dubbed by Ocean Group and Zeta was dubbed by Bluewater, the game uses both groups for their specific storylines, and there's a mission mode that can, if you play your cards right, initiate a What If? mode and bring characters from one timeline point to the other.
+Also notably weird in Gundam vs. Zeta Gundam: the original series was dubbed by Ocean Group, while Mobile Suit Zeta Gundam was dubbed by Bluewater, the game uses both groups for their specific storylines, and there's a mission mode that can, if you play your cards right, initiate a What If? mode and bring characters from one timeline point to the other.
+Meaning returning characters will switch voices on the fly, depending on what's happening (Amuro initiating story dialogue in Matthew Erickson's voice, for instance, but then shouting about Char in Brad Swaile's).

 In the Broken Sword series the main character George Stobbart's voice is always Rolf Saxon.
 But Nicole Collard, the second main character in most of them, has been voiced by a different actress in each game: Hazel Ellerby in "The Shadow of the Templars" (also known as "Circle of Blood"), Flaminia Cinque in "The Smoking Mirror", Sarah Crook in "The Sleeping Dragon" and Katherine Pageon in "The Angel of Death" (also known as "Secrets of the Ark").